algobulls/algobulls_help_site/docs/member/Books/fundbook.md

 ### 4. Category

-From the category search filter you can choose from upto 8 categories such as the AlgoBulls **money, credit from parent, transactional charges, tweak charges, backtesting charges, build real trading charges and strategy build charges**.
+From the category search filter you can choose from upto 8 categories such as the AlgoBulls **money, credit from parent, transactional charges, tweak charges, backtesting charges, build live trading charges and strategy build charges**.

 ![Filters](imgs/fb3.png)